jonasoliveira5/oliveira-resume/index_2027.md

 __Merchandising Assistant__, Ammon, ID

-- Processed accurate and timely purchase orders from 20+ vendors for replenishment of 30+ stores and 2 distribution centers for Pet department
+- Processed accurate and timely purchase orders from 20+ vendors for replenishment of 30+ stores and 2 distribution centers for Pet Care department
 - Acted analyzing and identifying store problems to ensure the inventory accuracy within the system
 - Maintained vendors and items data integrity updating information for each store within the operation system